 - normal family life — infants, children, etc.

 There is such a range of reasons why we may not be sleeping long enough or well — and many more reasons than what I’ve listed here.
-However, it is important if you want long-term health for you and your family, to actively pursue healthy sleeping habits.
+However, it is important if you want long-term wellness for you and your family, to actively pursue healthy sleeping habits.

 “Sleep deprivation studies repeatedly show a negative impact on mood, cognitive performance, and motor function,” state researchers from the Department of Neurology, Emory University School of Medicine.
 (9)